MarwanNakhaleh/boilerplate-react-typescript-flask-python-app/README.md

 I want to have boilerplate applications ready to build upon and deploy very quickly for whatever hare-brained idea I get, so this application will do that.

 ## Features
-This app will have a whole MaterialUI theme, an API that can be deployed on AWS easily, and more.
+This app will have a whole Material UI theme, an API that can be deployed on AWS easily, and more.
 Really, in its finished state, it should just need to be adapted to whatever use case for whatever app I want to build in the future.

 ## Technical details
 ### Frontend local setup
-React typescript bootstrapped with Create React App.
-I'm ripping a lot of code from [Ed Roh's React Admin Dashboard](https://github.com/ed-roh/react-admin-dashboard/) for the styling, making it work with TypeScript, and building from there.
+This is a React TypeScript application bootstrapped with Create React App.
+I'm ripping a lot of component code from [Ed Roh's React Admin Dashboard](https://github.com/ed-roh/react-admin-dashboard/), making it work with TypeScript, and building from there.

 To install and run:
 ```bash